 It means comparing how well each site supports the same search job through:

-This is the part many teams skip.
-SEO strength is not just pre-click visibility.
-It is also whether the page earns the click, supports the query intent, and routes the visitor toward the next step without confusion.
+Most comparisons stop at pre-click visibility.
+That’s a mistake.
+SEO strength is also about whether the page earns the click, supports the query intent, and routes the visitor toward the next step without confusion.

 That is one reason SavageAudit keeps website audit categories separate from the compare workflow.
-A strong website comparison uses a shared evaluation model instead of chasing one noisy metric.
+A strong website comparison uses a consistent framework instead of chasing one noisy metric.

 Match the right pages before you compare anything

-Before you compare the websites, build page-role parity.
+Before you compare the websites, establish page-role parity.

 That means matching: